-The Hyannis Library staff values our youngest readers and wants to assure that our policies help to promote safe and enjoyable library visits.
-Children left alone in the Children’s Room for long periods of time naturally grow bored and restless, and their behavior can be disturbing to others.
-The rules below outline our policy concerning supervision of children in the library:
+The library staff values our youngest readers and want to assure that our policies help to promote safe and enjoyable library visits.
+Youngsters left alone in the Children’s Room for long periods of time naturally grow bored and restless, and their behavior can be disturbing to others.
+The rules below outline our policy concerning the supervision of children in the library.

-- Children five years of age and younger must be supervised by a responsible person (adult or mature adolescent).
-If your young child is in the Children’s Room then you must stay with the child or have the child accompany you into the adult area.
+- Children five years and younger must be supervised by a responsible person (either an adult or a mature adolescent).
+If your young child is in the Children’s Room, you must stay with them or have them accompany you in the adult area.

-- Children six to eight years of age may be left unattended for up to one-half hour only.
-Please inform Children’s Room staff of your whereabouts inside the library building.
+- Children six to eight years of age may be left unattended for up to one half hour only.
+Please inform Children’s Room staff of your whereabouts in the library building.

 - Children over eight years of age may use the library unattended, subject to our rules concerning conduct and behavior.
-Library staff members are not caregivers, and therefore visits to the library should not serve the function of babysitting.
+The library staff are not caregivers, and therefore visits to the library should not serve the function of babysitting.

-- When picking up older children from the library you must arrange to meet them at least 15 minutes before closing so that children are not left waiting after library hours.
+- When picking up older children from the library, arrange to meet them at least 15 minutes before closing, so children aren’t left waiting after library hours.

-- The Hyannis Public Library assumes no responsibility for children of any age left unattended.
+- The library assumes no responsibility for children of any age left unattended.
 Furthermore, parents must assume liability for damage done by their children.

-- Children in categories 1 and 2 need to be accompanied to the bathroom.
-Ask the Security Guard for the key
+* Children in categories one and two above need to be accompanied to the restroom.
+Please ask the security officer for the key to the restroom.

 ** The above rules do not apply to scheduled library programs in which your children are participating.